We use the term 'person' for the person with CVI. This may be you, or someone you support and care for. It may be a child or adult.

 See Developmental Delay, above.

-Low self-esteem is common in children with CVI, and if not supported, could lead to more serious mental health conditions at they get older, see Mental Health Conditions, below.
-CVI affects the child's ability to learn the non-verbal language of emotions, affecting social development, in turn this may affect social relationships, and can lead to feelings of loneliness, unworthiness and a lack of confidence.
-The child may start to avoid social situations.
+Low self-esteem is common in people with CVI, and if not supported, could lead to more serious mental health conditions at they get older, see Mental Health Conditions, below.
+CVI affects the person's ability to learn the non-verbal language of emotions, affecting social development, in turn this may affect social relationships, and can lead to feelings of loneliness, unworthiness and a lack of confidence.
+The person may start to avoid social situations.
 They need help.
 See also Social Communication Difficulties, below.

 Learning Emotions with CVI